fbpx

 The Rothy’s Flat

-The Flat is the original round-toe style and comes in 24 colors.
+The Flat is the original round-toe style.
 I purchased it in my usual size 7.5 in Spruce Python, a deep teal that looked like it would go with everything.

 My first impression of The Flat was that, true to the Rothy’s word, they’re incredibly light and soft.
 Just taking them out of the box felt like I was holding nothing but air in my hands.
 On top of that, the knitted body was soft but very sturdy, and the insole felt positively buttery.
 I knew these were going to be super comfortable.
 Once I slipped on the shoes, I was immediately in love with how they felt.